-Nominating, Corporate Governance and Sustainability Committee - The initial members of the Nominating, Corporate Governance and Sustainability Committee will be Mr. Ortenzio, Mr. Newton and .
-Mr. Ortenzio will serve as the chairperson of the Nominating & Corporate Governance Committee.
-The responsibilities of the Nominating, Corporate Governance and Sustainability Committee will include: (i) identify individuals qualified to serve on the Board of Directors and board committees; (ii) recommend to the Board of Directors nominees for election to the Board of Directors at annual meetings of stockholders; (iii) recommend to the Board of Directors in its annual review of the performance of the board committees; (iv) lead the Board of Directors in its annual review of the performance of the Board of Directors and management; (v) monitor the Company's corporate governance structure; (vi) review the Company's activities, policies and programs related to ESG matters, including corporate environmental and social responsibility matters; and (vii) develop and recommend to the Board of Directors any proposed changes to the Company's corporate governance guidelines.
+Nominating, Governance and Sustainability Committee - The initial members of the Nominating, Governance and Sustainability Committee will be Mr. Ortenzio, Mr. Newton and Dr. Pegus.
+Mr. Ortenzio will serve as the chairperson of the Nominating, Governance and Sustainability Committee.
+The responsibilities of the Nominating, Governance and Sustainability Committee will include: (i) identify individuals qualified to serve on the Board of Directors and board committees; (ii) recommend to the Board of Directors nominees for election to the Board of Directors at annual meetings of stockholders; (iii) recommend to the Board of Directors nominees to serve on each of the board committees; (iv) lead the Board of Directors in its annual review of the performance of the Board of Directors and management; (v) monitor the Company's corporate governance structure; (vi) review the Company's activities, policies and programs related to ESG matters, including corporate environmental and social responsibility matters; and (vii) develop and recommend to the Board of Directors any proposed changes to the Company's corporate governance guidelines.

-Quality of Care and Patient Safety Committee - The initial members of the Quality of Care and Patient Safety Committee will be and will serve as the chairperson of the Quality of Care and Patient Safety Committee.
+Quality of Care and Patient Safety Committee - The initial members of the Quality of Care and Patient Safety Committee will be Dr. Watkins and Dr. Pegus.
+Dr. Pegus will serve as the chairperson of the Quality of Care and Patient Safety Committee.
 The Quality of Care and Patient Safety Committee is appointed to assist the Board of Directors in fulfilling its oversight responsibilities relating to the review of the Company's policies and procedures relating to the delivery of quality medical care to patients.
 The Quality of Care and Patient Safety Committee will maintain communication between the Board of Directors and the senior officers with management responsibility for medical care and review matters concerning or relating to the quality of medical care delivered to patients, efforts to advance the quality of medical care provided and patient safety.